 Returning to Colorado means confronting everything—and everyone—she left behind, including her cherished sister, Evie, and her first love, Camden Bryant.
 Suda Kaye and Cam spent four years and one unforgettable night together.
 Given the way she ran out on him, it’s no surprise that he’s wary, resentful…and engaged to someone else.
 Evie, hardworking and überresponsible, just wants her sister to put down roots at last.

 For Evie’s sake, and her own, Suda Kaye is trying to build a new life, all the while wondering whether it’s too late to come back home—or if the most important part of her never really left.

 I’m feeling a bit grounded at the moment so this sounds like an interesting concept for a novel.
-Will nomadic Suda Kaye be able to stay put in Colorado and put down roots or will her wanderlust get the better of her?
-I’m looking forward to finding out!
+Will nomadic Suda Kaye be able to stay put in Colorado and put down roots or will her wanderlust get the better of her in this very steamy romance?

 You Might Also Like

 25 Christmas Books To Get You in the Holiday Spirit

 21 Travel Inspired Books for Your Summer 2020 Reading List

 25 Books To Read This Spring: A Travel Inspired List